 We do not expect to have sustained profitability for the foreseeable future.
-We had net losses of \$16.5 million for the nine months ended September 30, 2020 and an accumulated deficit of \$266.2 million as of September 30, 2020, which were driven by expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
+We had a net loss of \$53.3 million for the nine months ended September 30, 2021 and an accumulated deficit of \$331.8 million as of September 30, 2021, which were driven by expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.

 We have devoted most of our financial resources to research and development, including our clinical and pre-clinical development activities.
-To date, we have financed our operations through the sale of equity securities, funding received from our licensees and collaborators, debt financing and, to a lesser extent, government funding.
-We have not generated any significant revenue from product sales and our product candidates will require substantial additional investment before they may provide us with any revenue.
+To date, we have financed our operations primarily through the sale of equity securities, funding received from our licensees and collaborators, and debt financing.
+We do not generate any revenue from product sales and our product candidates will require substantial additional investment before they may provide us with any revenue.